 8. Hosting Architecture and Data Segregation

-8.1 Amazon Web Services and Google Cloud Platform
+8.1 Amazon Web Services

 The Services are hosted on Amazon Web Services ("AWS") primarily in the United States of America and protected by the security and environmental controls of AWS.
 The production environment within AWS where the Services and Customer Data are hosted are logically isolated in a Virtual Private Cloud (VPC).
 Customer Data stored within AWS is encrypted at all times.
 AWS does not have access to unencrypted Customer Data.
 More information about AWS security is available at https://aws.amazon.com/security/ and https://aws.amazon.com/compliance/shared-responsibility-model/.
 For AWS compliance audits and reports, please see https://aws.amazon.com/compliance/.

-For the Services, all network access between production services is restricted, using access control lists to allow only authorized services to interact in the production network.
+For the Services, all network access between production hosts is restricted, using access control lists to allow only authorized services to interact in the production network.
 Access control lists are in use to manage network segregation between different security zones in the production and corporate environments.
 Access control lists are reviewed regularly.
 Gravitational separates Customer Data using logical identifiers.
 Customer Data is tagged with a unique customer identifier that is assigned to segregate Customer Data ownership.
-The Services are designed and built to identify and allow authorized access only to and from Customer Data identified with customer specific tags.
+The Services are designed and built to identify and allow authorized access only to and from Customer Data identified with customer-specific tags.
 These controls prevent other customers from having access to Customer Data.

 9. Physical Security